One sneeze spreads germs how far?

-"Sneeze and cough germs spread far and fast," explained Dr. Stephanie Kelleher, a Geisinger family physician.
+"Sneeze and cough germs spread far and fast," says Dr. Stephanie Kelleher, a Geisinger family physician.
 "These tiny droplets float through the air and you can get a cold, the flu or another illness when you come into contact with them."

 Wash your hands